 At the start of Michaelmas Term, all candidates will receive a list of projects, and the names and contact information of supervisors offering the placements.
 Students will be expected to discuss their preferred projects with the appropriate supervisor, and list their top three.
-These choices will then be submitted to the Course Director by week 8 of Michaelmas Term.
-If more than 1 student is interested in the same project, results on the qualifying exam will be taken into account before the final allocation will be made and announced by the beginning of the Hilary Term.
-Projects may need to change from lab based/clinical projects should restrictions from Covid-19 be in place.
+These choices will then be submitted to the Course Director by week 8 of Michaelmas Term, and the final allocation will be made and announced before the beginning of the Hilary Term.
+In exceptional circumstances projects may need to change from lab based/clinical projects to a library-based project.
 A seminar early in the Michaelmas Term will provide students with general information on choosing projects and approaching supervisors, and who to approach for advice.